 - If the patient's symptoms return during reduction of treatment, go back up to the frequency that was effective.

-- A 30 g tube of clobetasol propionate should last 12 weeks; the patient should then be reviewed.
+- Advise using half a fingertip unit.
+A 30 g tube of clobetasol propionate should last 12 weeks; the patient should then be reviewed.

 - If the treatment has been successful, the hyperkeratosis, ecchymoses, fissuring and erosions should have resolved but the atrophy and colour change remain.

-- Maintenance treatment may be required - either with less potent steroid preparations or less frequent use of very potent steroids.
+- Maintenance treatment may be required with as-required use of very potent steroids.

 - Ointment bases are less allergenic, but the choice of base will depend on patient preference.